نوع مقاله : مقاله پژوهشی

 چکیده [English]

-The Philosophy for Children (P4C) program has undergone significant transformations in its concepts, structure, and goals, notably shifting from humanism to posthumanism.
-This paradigm shift has also influenced the sources and stories used in the community of inquiry.
-While Lipman and his colleagues wrote novels that somewhat mirrored the history of Western philosophy, its challenges, and questions, subsequent generations of the P4C program have embraced picturebooks, classic children's literature, myths, and legends from various cultures.
-Corresponding with these changes in literary sources, the criteria for selecting books for inquiry have also evolved.
-Heynz and Murris, with their innovative approach, have analyzed children's literature and picturebooks, focusing on their aesthetic, epistemological, ethical, and political dimensions.
+Philosophy for Children (P4C) program has undergone significant transformations in its concepts, structure, and objectives.
+One of the most pivotal of these shifts is the movement from humanism toward posthumanism.
+This paradigm shift has also brought about changes in the sources and narratives used in communities of inquiry.
+Whereas Lipman and his colleagues authored philosophical novels that echoed the history and challenges of Western philosophy, the second and third generations of P4C have drawn upon picturebooks, high-quality children’s literature, and more culturally localized texts.
+As the texts have changed, so too have the criteria for selecting appropriate books for philosophical inquiry.
+Haynes and Murris (2012), adopting a novel approach, have turned to children's literature and picturebooks and proposed new criteria that encompass both aesthetic aspects and epistemological, ethical, and political considerations.

 کلیدواژهها [English]